 The Board of Directors is required to make any determination to issue shares of common stock based on its judgment as to the best interests of our stockholders and company.
-Although the Board of Directors has no present intention of doing so, it could issue shares of common stock that could make more difficult or discourage an attempt to obtain control of the company by means of merger, tender offer, proxy contest, or other means.
+Although the Board of

+Directors has no present intention of doing so, it could issue shares of common stock that could make more difficult or discourage an attempt to obtain control of the company by means of merger, tender offer, proxy contest, or other means.
 When, in the judgment of the Board of Directors, this action will be in the best interests of our stockholders and company, such shares could be used to create voting or other impediments or to discourage persons seeking to gain control of the company.
 Such shares could be privately placed with purchasers favorable to the Board of Directors in opposing such action.
-The issuance of new shares could also be used to dilute the stock ownership of a person or entity seeking to obtain control of the company.
+The issuance of new shares could also be used to dilute the stock ownership of a person or entity seeking to obtain control of the company should the Board of Directors consider the action of such entity or person not to be in the best interests of our stockholders and our company.
 In addition, our charter currently authorizes the Board to classify and issue preferred stock and provides for reduced voting authority for certain persons and groups who beneficially own or otherwise have ownership or voting authority with respect to more than 15% of our common stock.
 Although we do not presently expect to enforce such provisions, they along with the additional authorized common shares may be beneficial to incumbent management and have an adverse effect on stockholders seeking to change the control of our company.